EliahKagan/NuHello/README.md

 the time you&rsquo;d use this technique, it would be to deliver a native DLL.

-This is a simple demonstration of `contentFiles`, a mechanism for delivering additional files to projects that depend in a package, *other* than DLLs (and files that support them) built from source code in the package.
+This is a simple demonstration of `contentFiles`, a mechanism for delivering additional files to projects that depend on a package, *other* than libraries built from source code in the package.

 When a project depends on `Ekgn.NuHello.Goodbye`, and you build that project, the file `contentFiles/any/any/message.txt` is delivered to the build output